 Hello!
 I’m Kate Pollon-MacLeod, aka “NutriChem Resident Mom”, and I am here to share my favourite products and favourite ways to get your kids to take their vitamins!
 I have found a huge difference between the ideal way to give supplements to kids and what actually works.
 I could write for hours about this but I will concentrate on probiotics, fish oil and immune boosting.
 Just a reminder to please seek the care of a Health Care Practitioner before giving supplements to your children.

-I believe the most important supplement to give children is probiotics.
+In my experience one of the most important supplements to give children are probiotics.
 Probiotics are immune boosting and help support intestinal and gastrointestinal health and combat diarrhea and digestion issues.
 It is also very important to take probiotics when your child is on antibiotics to re-populate their good bacteria (taken 2 to 3 hours after antibiotics dose).
 I usually suggest to parents if you have children over 1 years old that the give their children a powdered probiotic.
 It is more economical, easy to administer, can be hid in a variety of food or drinks, and it is effective for older children and adults as well.
 A tip is to look at the side of powdered probiotic jar or container under the directions as they will say the age that it can be used for.
 The supplement does not need to say “children” or “kids” on it to be safe for children.

 For the past two years I have been providing HMF Powder to my 3 year old daughter each day with breakfast.
 It is for children 1 year and older, the ¼ tsp dose fits nicely onto a child size spoon.
 I add a bit of water to the powder on the spoon and it is downed in one gulp.
 If your child is a little bit more of a detective or picky you can mix it in juice, yogurt, applesauce, or any other cold foods.